 I know you want to try out ProfitSight.

-You want to see how much cash nin can help you add to your account.
+You want to see how much cash it can help you add to your account.
 But maybe you’ve been burned in the past by those folks who claim to have an answer but don’t actually produce the results.

 That can make anyone hesitate.